 - Hotfix the local instance by running the Hotfix Utility.
 See: Hotfixing your local project

 - Test that the hotfixed local website works correctly.

-- Redeploy the project files to your production environment (using your preferred publishing process) and apply the hotfix SQL script to your production database (see Hotfixing your production database).
+- Redeploy the project files to your production environment (using your preferred publishing process).

 Hotfixing your local project

-For more information, see: Upgrading and hotfixing an instance
+Note: For further information, see: Upgrading and hotfixing an instance

 - Run Kentico Hotfix Utility (Hotfix.exe) from the location where you installed the hotfix (C:\Program Files\Kentico\<version>\Hotfix<version> folder by default).